isomerpages/govtech-gobusiness-main/pages/ipgrow/henry-goh--s--pte-ltd.md

 ## Henry Goh (S) Pte Ltd

-BBBB long descr
+From humble origins as a one-man business in 1977, we have matured into one of the leading specialist IP agencies in the ASEAN region with headquarters in Malaysia’s vibrant and cosmopolitan capital Kuala Lumpur and a sister office in Singapore.
+Beyond our three core operating jurisdictions of Malaysia, Brunei Darussalam and Singapore, we work in close collaboration with an extensive network of carefully-vetted foreign associates worldwide.
+Our teams of professionals handle all aspects of intellectual property protection and management.
+Despite the firm’s impressive growth, we have held true to our roots as a family business with a strong emphasis on professional ethics, high quality work, personalized service and being a responsible corporate citizen.

-<b>Year established in Singapore:</b> 1902
+<b>Year established in Singapore:</b> 1992

-<b>Top focus areas for IA/IP services:</b> Patent Agent Service, Innovation Consultancy Service, IP Training Service
+<b>Top focus areas for IA/IP services:</b> Patent Agent Service, Registered Design Agent Service, Trade Mark Agent Service

-<b>Intellectual property awards received:</b> Singapore Intellectual Property Law Firm of the Year at the ALB SE Asia Law Awards 2022, Regional Law Firm of the Year at the Legal 500 Southeast Asia Legal Awards 20/21

-<b>Type of organization:</b> Non-SME
+<b>Type of organization:</b> SME

-<b>Address in Singapore:</b> One Marina Boulevard #28-00 Singapore 018989
+<b>Address in Singapore:</b> 2 Venture Drive, #15-21 Vision Exchange, Singapore 608526

-<b>Website:</b> <a href='https://allenandgledhill.com/'>https://allenandgledhill.com/</a>
+<b>Website:</b> <a href='http://henrygoh.com.sg/'>http://henrygoh.com.sg/</a>

-<b>Offer:</b> 20% discount on all IP services for SMEs

-<a class='btn' href='https://www.gobusiness.gov.sg' target='_blank' rel='noopener'>Connect</a>
+<a class='btn' href='https://form.gov.sg/640e83c53ab4240011d59584' target='_blank' rel='noopener'>Connect</a>

-{% include overview.html anchorlinks=site.data.ov013_2-ipgrow-company-profile %}
+{% include overview.html anchorlinks=site.data.ov013_0-ipgrow-company-profile %}

 ---
 <a name='ip-related-service-areas'></a>